-Management has evaluated subsequent events through November 7, 2018, the date on which the financial statements were available to be issued.
-The Executive Director (Tim Gregarth) has resigned effective December 31, 2018 and the Resource Manager (Ashley Mitchell) will assume the position of Executive Director.
-Mr. Gregarth will remain as Director.
+Management has evaluated subsequent events through December 10, 2019, the date on which the financial statements of June 30, 2019, were available to be released.
+The Executive Director (Tim Gregath) resigned as of December 31, 2018 and The Resource Manager (Ashely Mitchell) assumed the position of Executive Director.
+Mr. Gregath remained on the Board of Directors.
+In June 2019, Ms. Mitchell resigned to take another position and Mr. Gregath has assumed the position as Executive Director until a new Executive Director assumed the position in January 2020.